How Grid-Connected Solar Power Systems Work

 The cost of a grid-connected solar power system can range from $8,000 to $16,000 NZD, covering full installation.

-This system is linked to the electrical grid (the poles and wires outside the home).
+As the name suggests, a grid-connected system is linked to the electrical grid (the poles and wires outside the home).
 This interconnection facilitates two functions:

 Key determinants of solar savings include:

-Over the past 15 years, electricity prices have consistently surged by an average annual rate of 3%.
-By acquiring a solar power system, you proactively lock in your power costs for years ahead.
+By installing a solar power system, you proactively lock in your power costs for years ahead.
 By investing upfront in this technology, you establish a shield against future price hikes.
-While a grid-connected solar power system may still involve some grid-bought electricity, a significant chunk of your power supply will be harnessed from the solar system, amplifying your defence against escalating energy expenses.

 Despite New Zealand's reliance on renewable energy sources for most of its grid power supply, a notable 10-20% still stems from fossil fuel generators, like the Huntly Power Station.

-Solar power stands out as an exemplar of renewable energy, drawing from the sun's ceaseless and abundant energy reserves, which remain inexhaustible and non-depleting.
 Unlike finite fossil fuels, solar power operates without emitting pollutants or greenhouse gases.
 Its low environmental footprint, the potential for localised and decentralised generation, and its role in enhancing energy resilience establish it as a crucial catalyst for reducing carbon footprints and confronting the pressing issue of climate change.

 Integrating a solar power system onto your rooftop increases your personal consumption of renewable energy and sends more renewable energy out to the grid.